Enable & Log in with the Windows Admin Account if You Can’t Log on to Your Computer

 exit

-Once you are back at the login screen, you will need to click on the Accessibility icon to the left of the power icon.
+Once you are back at the standard login screen, you will need to click on the Accessibility icon located to the left of the power icon in the bottom right corner.
+Normally, this would open visual and audio aids, but because of our previous commands, it will now launch a system-level command prompt window.

 Windows accessibility options

-This will then bring up another command prompt window where you will need to type in regedit to open the Windows Registry Editor.
+This will successfully bring up a black command prompt window hovering right over your login screen.
+Because this terminal has system-level permissions, you will simply need to type in regedit and press enter to securely open the Windows Registry Editor.

 HKEY_LOCAL_MACHINE\SAM\Domains\Account\Users\000001F4